-One (1) bag of this lot has been booked by Eleven Speed Coffee Roasters in Victoria, BC.
+One (1) bag has been booked by Eleven Speed Coffee Roasters in Victoria, British Columbia.

 We've been privileged to work with Bumbogo CWS since 2017 and were the 2nd international buyer to purchase and visit Bumbogo.
 In the three years we've visited, we've been greeted with a traditional song and dance.
 It's a surreal feeling, being welcomed into this place of business in such a warm and welcoming fashion.

 Emmanuel Rusatira, one of the partners and founders of Bumbogo, was able to demonstrate how the mills purpose was to stimulate this local economy and was successful in doing so after the first operating season in 2017.
 This mill is situated for large volumes and just like other mills MTCo is operating, they're paying a premium per pound of cherry to the farmers they're working with.